w3c/wot/plugfest/2017-burlingame/preparation.md

 *Example: using HTTP*

 The application puts a value of a certain property of the device servient.
-For this purpose, it gets the URI for the property from TD of the device servient.
+For this purpose, it gets the URL for the property from TD of the device servient.

 (31) HTTP PUT http://rps.example.com/lps1/Things/deviceName/Property/status<BR>
 Body: ON<BR>

-The remote proxy puts the URI for the property from TD of the device servient registered in the repository.
+The remote proxy puts the URL for the property from TD of the device servient registered in the repository.
 "glps.example.com" is global address which can be accessed from remote proxy.

 (32) HTTP PUT http://glps.example.com/Things/deviceName/Property/status<BR>